 People use the word “partnerships” to mean many things, but in this case, we’re referring to a formalized agreement between 2 or more nonprofits that has a specific goal, and can be ongoing, unlike the defined timeline of a joint venture.
 Partnerships can allow your nonprofit to pool resources with another organization to help you reach your goals.
 A good partnership help increase efficiency and/or number of resources for both parties involved.
 Partnerships can also allow two charities to apply for joint funding in some instances.
 Many grant funders are fond of nonprofit partnerships because it can allow them to provide more services at a lower cost.

-No matter what type of collaboration you pursue, it’s always important to do your research about the organization you’re looking to collaborate with.
+No matter what type of nonprofit collaboration you pursue, it’s always important to do your research about the organization you’re looking to collaborate with.
 While the impact of a successful partnership, joint venture, fiscal sponsorship, or merger can be great, the implications of one of these methods going poorly are also great.
 It’s also important to define the terms and goals of the arrangement formally, so be sure to get the appropriate agreements or contracts created by an attorney competent in nonprofit law.
 The Charitable Allies team is happy to help with any of these methods of collaboration, so please reach out to us if you have questions or would like to schedule a consultation.